Jeffrey-P-McAteer/hephaestus-project/packages/readme.md

  - A package to provide code CI/CD and track project status would be great, but there are many providers and some research is in order.

- - A python script to setup 5-6 DoD-OS VMs (\~2gb memory each, ephemeral drives?) and simulate common network use cases.
+ - A python script to setup 5-6 hephaestus-OS VMs (\~2gb memory each, ephemeral drives?) and simulate common network use cases.
 This will become a continuous test for the entire project, where a VM failing to respond or responding incorrectly will prevent the OS from being deployed.